Michael18811380328/Michael18811380328.github.io/frontend/docs/git/BUG-Auto packing the repository in background for optimum performance.md

----
-layout: post
-title:  "Bug: Auto packing the repository in background for optimum performance"
-date:   2019-04-08 17:59:11 +0800
-categories: jekyll update
----

-### 报错 Auto packing the repository in background for optimum performance
+### 报错 Auto packing the repository in background for optimum performance-ok

 git 报错 Auto packing the repository in background for optimum performance